 After escaping three giant snakes in the sea, the ship crash lands on a reef, leaving the sailors in dangerous waters.
 Sindbad manages to grab a plank and uses it to stay afloat for two days.
-Then, he finally reaches an island.
+After days of thrilling escapades, he finally reaches an island.
 He quickly finds some food to restore his energy and builds a boat to get back home.
 He reaches a valley and just before his boat goes down a waterfall, he is rescued by a fisherman.

 The fisherman takes him to the town, where a wealthy merchant hosts Sindbad.
 Having heard of Sindbad and his travels, the old man believes that Sindbad is a prosperous businessman who has Allah’s blessings at all times, for he escaped dangerous seas seven times!
 He asks Sindbad to marry his daughter, and the sailor of seven seas agrees.